jbatson5/SCALE-test/docs/MAVRIC.rst

   ANSI-1977 photon flux-to-dose-rate factors (rem/hr)/(photons/\cm :sup:`2`/sec)

-.. csv-table:: Source and response data using the SCALE 27-group energy structure for neutrons and the 19 group energy structure for photons
+.. csv-table:: Source and response data using the SCALE 27-group energy structure for neutrons and the 19-group energy structure for photons
   :file: csv-tables/table4.1.09_sourceResp.csv
   :header-rows: 1
   :name: source-and-response

 Energies listed are the bin upper energies.
-Source units are particles/s, normalized to a total of 1 particle/s.
+Source units are particles/s normalized to a total of 1 particle/s.
 Response units are (rem/hr)/(particle/cm\ :sup:`2`/s).

 Analog calculation
 ^^^^^^^^^^^^^^^^^^

-The analog model for this problem starts with the problem title and the cross-section library name, which in this example is the ENDF/B-VII.0 27 neutron group/19 photon group library.
+The analog model for this problem starts with the problem title and the cross section library name, which in this example is the ENDF/B-VII.0 27 neutron group / 19 photon group library.
 This is in the SCALE ``samples\input`` directory as ``mavric.caskAnalogn.inp`` and ``mavric.caskAnalogp.inp``.

 ::